mervn/answer-notation/README.md

   SPDX-FileComment: Overview of project details.
 -->

-# An-swer
+# Answer Notation

-**This format serves to be a portable, non-proprietary, way to share concise notes on a topic.**
+**This notation serves to be a portable, non-proprietary, way to share concise notes on a topic.**

 ```json